zhouhao/hexo-Web-Source/source/_posts/Design-Pattern-Decorator-and-Proxy.md

 tags:
  - Design Pattern
  - Java
+categories:
+  - 计算机那些事
+  - 设计模式
 ---
 I think it is better to master 23 Design Patterns as a Java developer.
 After I have a brief study, I find design pattern is not a new concept, and I have already used some of them in my daily projects unconsciously.

 Here I will describe some details about **Decorator** and **Proxy**, as I find they share something in common.
 <!-- more -->

 <h3>Decorator</h3>
 *This pattern can dynamically add some new features to an Instance.*
 **When to use this?**
 1. Need to extend a class dynamically
 2. Dynamically add/remove functions for new instance (Inheritance is static without dynamically adding or removing.)

 ```